It is an abnormal lymphatic lesion that develops mainly at birth.

 Breathing problems: the cystic hygromas found in the neck can cause respiratory problems due to the pressure exerted on the body’s respiratory tract.

 Children who suffer from this problem may also show stunted growth because they may have difficulties eating and swallowing.

 They may also be disinterested in the game due to pain or discomfort when they twist the neck or other parts that the cystic hygroma may have affected.

 Tissue healing: Cystic hygroma infection can also lead to a slow response to antibiotic treatments.

 If this happens, the cystic hygroma may have some scars, and the tissues surrounding it may also heal.
 This can cause many complications for any medical intervention measure that can be performed in the form of surgical therapy.

 What is the prevalence?

-Mortality rate of cystic hygroma
+The mortality rate of cystic hygroma

 Mortality depends directly on the location of the cystic hygroma.
-If the condition has affected the vessels, nerves, airways, and lymph vessels, then the baby may have a very high risk of death.
+If the condition has affected the vessels, nerves, airways, and lymph vessels, the baby may have a very high risk of death.